Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Methods

 \subsection{Data and Pre-processing}

-For our study we use data from the Kepler exoplanet exploratory mission \citep{Borucki2010Sci}.
+For our study, we use data from the Kepler exoplanet exploratory mission \citep{Borucki2010Sci}.
 The Kepler mission collects data using a space-based photometric telescope designed to observe a specific patch of the sky over an extended period of four years \mbox{(2009-2013)}.
 The observations are available in two modes: \textit{long cadence (LC)} and \textit{short cadence (SC)}.
 For our analysis, we use the LC mode which has a cadence of $\sim$30~minutes.
 The telescope is in a heliocentric orbit and rotates quarterly to orient its solar panels towards the Sun.
 As a result, the observations are separated into $\sim$90-day epochs called quarters ($Q0~\mathrm{to}~Q17$).
-Combining and normalizing these quarters gives a single continuous light curve spanning $\sim$4 years.
+Combining and normalizing these quarters result in a single continuous light curve spanning $\sim$4 years.
 This data is available at the Mikulski Archive for Space Telescopes (MAST)\footnote{\url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}}.
-The extraordinary sensitivity combined with observations of $\sim$4 years led to the discovery and study of variable systems, some previously known to be in the Kepler field of view (FoV) and some discovered.